-No geological faulting is known or conjectured within 250m of the site.
-Although no fissuring of bedrock is known in the vicinity, the likelihood of natural fissures that could have been opened out by the past deep coal mining in the area should not be precluded.
+A geological fault is conjectured to pass through the site in a WNW to ESE trend as indicated above, which throws the strata down to the north.
+Although no fissuring of bedrock is known in the vicinity, the likelihood of natural sandstone fissures that could have been opened out by the past deep coal mining in the area should not be precluded.